Monday, August 29, 2011

 ...
 Thanks for your patience.

-Post quakes, many Port Hills tracks would be closed for years, due to rock fall hazard.
-Example: Godley Head Track would only reopen in Mar 2013, other tracks, still closed.
-That would leave frustrated walkers, mountain bikers & rock climbers in Christchurch.
+Post-quakes, many Port Hills tracks would be closed for years due to rockfall hazard.
+Example: Godley Head Track would only reopen in March 2013, while other tracks were still closed.
+That would leave frustrated walkers, frustrated mountain bikers & frustrated rock climbers in Christchurch.

 27.08.11.
 Orange, plastic, road cone cordon.
 Rock fall hazard, Sumner Tennis & Squash Club, Heberden Ave, post June 13 quake